datawithabraham/Telco-Customer-Churn-Dashboard-Power-BI-/README.md

            Month-to-month contract holders churned at 46.7%, One Year at 11.31%, and Two Year contract holders at 2.97%.

 - The second highest risk of churn lies within the 65 – 85 age range.
 This age group churned the most but the highest number of churned customers lie between the 30 - 44 age range.
-This insight could possibly be the death of such customers due to their age.
+This insight could possibly be the death of such customers due to their age.#
 This represents a variable that may not be able to be controlled for.

            Age range 65-85 churned the most at 38.1% but age range 30 - 44
-          has the highest number of customer churns 1762 customers churning in that range.
+          has the highest number of customer churns with 1762 customers churning in that range.

 - It also appears that customers who are active internationally churn more.
-Especially those who are signed on in international offer but are not active internationally (71%) followed by customers who are not on international plan and are internationally active (40%).
+Especially those who are signed on international offer but are not active internationally (71%) followed by customers who are not on international plan and are internationally active (40%).
 This is a rather puzzling metric.

             ![image](https://github.com/user-attachments/assets/81b8e5dc-3394-4fe0-935a-e323bd48ce4c)

-- **Month-to-Month contracts** show the highest churn rate (~40%)
-- Customers with **Unlimited Plan = No** churn significantly more (66.54%)
-- **Senior citizens (65+)** churn at higher rates than younger groups
-- Customers using **Paper Check** are more likely to churn compared to those using Direct Debit or Credit Card
-- Customers **with international plans** also exhibit higher churn
+- Conversely it appears in the analysis that customers who are signed up on Unlimited plan tends to churn more than customers who are not.
+This is a disturbing risk segment that needs to be addressed.
+This is mainly due to Telcom competitor offering a better offer; has the highest count of churn reasons from customers.
+           Custumers signed up on Unlimited Offers churned the most at 66.54%.

+   - Further more, minor operational aspects like payment methods impacts churn with paper check users being a higher segment of the risk.
+Paper check is rather frail and prone to a lot of disadvantages including delays in mails, usual human forgetfulness to send mail which may result to missed payment deadlines.
+This could likely churn a customer using a paper check as a payment method.

 ---